Guseyn/EHTML/README.md

     </e-google-oauth-button>
   ```

-  It will be rendered as simple button with attribute `data-e-google-oauth-button="true`.
+  It will be rendered as a simple button with attribute `data-e-google-oauth-button="true"`.
 You can configure google oauth with custom attributes: `data-client-id`, `data-redirect-url`, `data-cookiepolicy`, `data-scope`.

-  Attribute `data-request-token-key` specifies the key in request body that you will send to your api after it's been obtained from google endpoint.
-So, in this case your endpoint with path `/../google` would expect request body: `{ "googleToken": "<some token from google>" }`.
+  Attribute `data-request-token-key` specifies the a key in request body that you will send to your api after it's been obtained from google endpoint.
+So, in this case your endpoint with path `/../google`(which you specified in the `data-redirect-url`) would expect request body: `{ "googleToken": "<some token from google>" }`.
 And let's say your endpoint returns response with **jwt** token that's based on user data, which has been recived by "googleToken".
 You can use this response in attribute `data-actions-on-response`.
 For example, in this case we save it to local storage.
 The name of the response you specify in `data-response-name` like in `e-json` or `e-form`.

-  Demo of `e-google-oauth-button` you can find in th [examples](#examples).
+  Demo of `e-google-oauth-button` you can find in the [examples](#examples).

 </details>